Thodari: Plot

-News spreads that the train driver is dead, and the train is hijacked.
-Many mistakes the robbers for terrorists and Saroja as their leader.
-Officers from the police and railway administration are given the responsibility to bring down the train.
-When they realise that the train is not hijacked, but out of control, they take help from Poochi and Saroja to stop the train by guiding Saroja on how to turn on the emergency brake.
+News circulated that the train driver died and that terrorists hijacked the train.
+Several people mistake the robbers for terrorists and consider Saroja to be their leader.
+The government gave responsibility to officers from the police and railway administration to bring down the train.
+When they realise that the train is out of control and not hijacked, they take help from Poochi and Saroja to stop the train by guiding Saroja on how to turn on the emergency brake.
 However, due to a short circuit earlier, the brakes do not work.
 They devise a plan to detach the engine from the passenger compartment.
-Poochi is successful after a long attempt in doing so, and he jumps to the locomotive to save Saroja.
+Poochi succeeds after a long attempt and jumps onto the locomotive to save Saroja.
 Saroja realises her love for Poochi.
-At Chennai Central railway station, the whole station is evacuated as the oncoming train approaches.
-The locomotive crashes into the station, and both Poochi and Saroja are injured, but alive.
-The detached passenger compartments arrive in Chennai, safe with passengers unscathed.
-They are interviewed by the media, and Poochi is named a national hero.
+At Chennai Central Railway Station (in Tamil Nadu), police evacuate the whole station as the oncoming train approaches.
+The locomotive crashes into the station, and Poochi and Saroja are injured but alive.
+The separated passenger compartments arrive in Chennai, safe with passengers unscathed.
+The media interviewed them, and Poochi was named a national hero.